DarthMune/DarthMune/misc/project_readme_template.md

 # Project Title <!-- Replace with your project's title -->
-> A project by Darth Mune
+> Authored by: Darth Mune

 ## Description
 <!-- Replace with a short description of your project -->